MUSEKG: A Knowledge Graph Over Museum Collections: System Validation

-\textbf{Evaluation Dataset.} We construct a 150-question benchmark (50 per category) from the source museum JSON records.
-For each sampled object, we call \texttt{gemini-2.5-flash-lite} \citep{comanici2025gemini} with a category-specific prompt that shows the raw JSON and asks for a single question-answer pair plus a structured KG query description in JSON.
-Category 1 prompts require attribute-lookup questions (e.g., retrieving an object’s measurements).
-Category~2 prompts require relation-neighbour questions and use \texttt{find\_related} with an explicit relationship from the KG schema.
-Category~3 prompts require harder questions that first establish a relationship and then retrieve an attribute of the related node (e.g., the birth date of a producer or the accession number of a related object).
-We parse the model output as JSON, discard malformed responses, and keep the remaining question-answer pairs together with their \texttt{query\_details}, which can be compiled directly into executable KG queries.
+\textbf{Benchmark Construction.} We construct a benchmark of 150 questions (50 per category) from the source museum JSON records.
+For each sampled object, we prompt \texttt{Gemini-2.5-flash-lite} with a category-specific instruction that presents the raw JSON and asks for a single question--answer pair together with a structured KG query description.
+C1 prompts target attribute-lookup questions (e.g., retrieving an object's measurements); C2 prompts target relation-neighbour questions using an explicit relationship from the KG schema; C3 prompts require first traversing a relation and then retrieving an attribute of the target node.
+We parse the output as JSON and discard malformed responses.
+Ground-truth answers are derived directly from the KG, and correctness is assessed by an independent LLM judge (Gemma-3-12B) that compares each system output against the expected answer.

-\textbf{Baseline Methods.} We compare three baselines: (1) \emph{LLM Zero-shot}~\citep{kojima2022large}: the model directly answers the question without any KG interaction; (2) \emph{LLM Few-shot}~\citep{brown2020language}: the model is given a small set of QA exemplars and is prompted to answer the question directly in natural language; and (3) \emph{LLM SPARQL-prompt}~\cite{emonet2024llm}: the model is instead prompted to output a SPARQL query, which we run on the KG to obtain the answer.

-\textbf{Evaluation Protocol.} We conduct human evaluations to measure answer correctness; LLM-based evaluation could be used in future for scalability.

-\textbf{Implementation Details.} We use Python for scripting and data processing; KG operations run on NetworkX \citep{hagberg2008exploring}.
-QA pairs are produced by gemini-2.5-flash-lite \citep{comanici2025gemini} that verbalises queries, expected answers, and structured query parameters from object metadata with few-shot prompts.
-For baselines, we run open-source models (google/gemma-3-4b-it, google/gemma-3-12b-it \citep{team2025gemma}, and GPT-OSS-20B \citep{agarwal2025gpt}).
-These serve as the model in the baselines and \system\ for answer generation.
-All experiments are executed on a single H100 GPU for local inference.

-\textbf{Results.} Table~\ref{tab:evaluation-results} reports accuracy results across three backbone LLMs.
-While the few-shot and SPARQL-prompt baselines rely heavily on manually tuned prompt templates, \system uses only a single generic KG-RAG prompt yet still achieves the best accuracy scores.
-Among the baselines, the SPARQL-prompt variant is the strongest, confirming that exposing KG structure is beneficial; however, it still lags behind \system, especially on C2 and C3, where explicit KG-grounded execution yields the largest gains.